-In the opinion of management, the unaudited condensed financial statements reflect all adjustments of a normal recurring nature that are necessary for a fair presentation of the results for the period presented.
-Interim results are not necessarily indicative of results for a full year.
+In the opinion of management, the unaudited condensed financial statements reflect all adjustments of a normal recurring nature that are necessary for a fair presentation of the results for the periods presented.
+Interim results are not necessarily indicative of results for a full year or any other period.
 The information included in this Form 10-Q should be read in conjunction with the audited financial statements and related notes in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 27, 2024.